Video The Washingtons, The Custises, and the Making of America

 Reconstruction and refurbishing of the burned President's House continued into the 1820s.
 To refurnish the large house, President James Monroe exceeded funds appropriated by Congress and had even sold the government some of his own pieces to fill the rooms.
 He employed local craftsmen for some items, but imported most of the furniture from France.
 Few Americans had seen such grand objects, and visitors to the White House remarked on the splendor and elegance of vases, clocks, tables, gold centerpieces, and candelabrum.

 John Quincy Adams took office in 1825 and found many of the house’s ordinary furnishings to be in poor condition.
 However, in the wake of Monroe’s extravagance, he needed to be conservative with the spending of public funds.
 As a consequence of the criticism of Monroe’s foreign purchases, Congress enacted legislation requiring that furniture bought for the President's House be manufactured domestically.
-As a result, Adams commissioned local cabinetmakers, among them M. Bouvier, great-grandfather of future first lady Jacqueline Kennedy, to create quality pieces for the President's House.
+As a result, Adams commissioned local cabinetmakers, among them Michael Bouvier, the great- great-grandfather of future First Lady Jacqueline Kennedy, to create quality pieces for the President's House.
 Other items were bought at auctions and private sales.

 Andrew Jackson’s 1829 inaugural reception drew throngs of supporters to the President’s House.
 Their exuberant descent on the house left a wake of broken china and soiled seat cushions.
 A $14,000 appropriation was used to repair and refurbish the interior and replace the broken china and glassware.
 Additional funds were acquired to finish and furnish the East Room with blue upholstered furniture and mahogany tables made in Philadelphia.
 During his second term, Jackson sold off old furniture to buy an elegant silver service.
 Andrew Jackson left the presidency in 1837 having spent $45,000 for new furnishings, an enormous sum at that time.